Multipole phases in a type of spin ladders with local conserved quantities and generalizations: The quadrupole model and beyond

 Generalization to octopole models is possible by adding another layer to the ladder geometry.
 A zig-zag string is still possible to be defined linking all the sites together.
-Here we draw the lattice structure in Fig. \ref{figSthree}.
+We plot the lattice structure in Fig. \ref{figSthree}.